French77/doc-installation-guide/docs/boot.rst

 	Most BIOS have a special key you can press to select the boot device and all of them have a special key to enter the BIOS configuration screen (from which you can define the boot order).
 Depending on the BIOS, these special keys can be :kbd:`Escape`, :kbd:`F1`, :kbd:`F2`, :kbd:`F8`, :kbd:`F10`, :kbd:`F11`, :kbd:`F12`, or :kbd:`Delete`.
 That information is usually briefly written on the screen during the boot sequence.

 .. hint::
-	On Macs, key your finger pressed on the :kbd:`Alt` or :kbd:`Option` key after hearing the boot sound.
+	On Macs, keep your finger pressed on the :kbd:`Alt` or :kbd:`Option` key after hearing the boot sound.

 4. The Linux Mint ISO can be booted both in EFI or BIOS mode.
 In EFI mode it shows a grub menu.
 In BIOS mode it shows an isolinux menu.